haystack/eyebrowse-chrome-ext/README.md

 The concept of Eyebrowse is to gather browsing history from participating users.
 Depending on the particular distribution, it may either be used in a context where the data goes into a public repository, or it may be used in a context where the data is shared in a controlled way (such as among a group of users, but not publicly).

-The project [eyebrowse-server](https://github.com/haystack/eyebrowse-server) aims to build a server that can receive the data from users' installs of eyebrowse.

 ## Contact Info

 + [eyebrowse@csail.mit.edu](mailto:eyebrowse@csail.mit.edu)